No item(s) available in cart.

 4.1.7.
 SUPPLEMENTAL REFERENCE BLOCK

-Phased Array Calibration Standard used for angle beam verification, probe angle exit point, calibration for wedge delay, sensitivity, DAC/TCG for thicknesses up to 50mm.
+Phased Array Calibration Standard used for angle beam verification, probe angle exit point, calibration for wedge delay, sensitivity, and DAC/TCG for thicknesses up to 50mm.
 The three radii (12.5, 25, 50mm) allow for exit point verification, velocity, and sound path calculations.
 Block contains five holes at 1.2mm diameter drilled through the 25mm width, located at 2.5, 5.0, 10.0, 15.0, 20.0, 30.0, 35.0, 45.0, and 47.5mm from the respective scanning surface.
 Generous hole spacing eliminated "ghost" images from adjacent holes.
 Also includes an engraved scale from 30° to 70° associated with the 20mm hole for beam angle verification.

 4.2 AMERICAN SOCIETY FOR TESTING AND MATERIALS (ASTM) STANDARDS

 ASTM International has no role in requiring or enforcing compliance with its standards.
 The standards, however, may become mandatory when referenced by an external contract, corporation, or government.
 In the United States, ASTM standards have been adopted, by incorporation or by reference, in many federal, state, and municipal government regulations.
-The National Technology Transfer and Advancement Act, passed in 1995, requires the federal government to use privately developed consensus standards whenever possible.
+The National Technology Transfer and Advancement Act passed in 1995, requires the federal government to use privately developed consensus standards whenever possible.
 The Act reflects what had long been recommended as best practice within the federal government.
 Other governments (local and worldwide) also have referenced ASTM standards.
 Corporations doing international business may choose to reference an ASTM standard.
 All toys sold in the United States must meet the safety requirements of ASTM F963, Standard Consumer Safety Specification for Toy Safety, as part of the Consumer Product Safety Improvement Act of 2008 (CPSIA).
 The law makes the ASTM F963 standard a mandatory requirement for toys while the Consumer Product Safety Commission (CPSC) studies the standard's effectiveness and issues final consumer guidelines for toy safety.

 4.2.1.
 IIW BLOCK (ASTM E164)